klaaz0r/node-addon-performance-comparison/README.md

 # Node addon performance comparison

 Calculating the fibonacci sequence with pure javascript and with C++ to compare the speed.
-Currently the C++ implementation is around 5 times faster than Javascript.
+Currently the C++ implementation is around 5 times faster.

 ## Running
 ```